domrettig/The-Chase/README.txt

+MUST BE RUN ON THE CS3110 VM
-opam install lambda-term
-cs3110 compile gui.ml -t -p yojson,str,lambda-term
-cs3110 run gui.ml
+	-The game relies on a dictionary that is available on the 3110 VM opam install lambda-term cs3110 compile gui.ml -t -p yojson,str,lambda-term cs3110 run gui.ml

 Lambda-term needs to be installed prior to compiling and running.
 Instructions for the game are below:

 Navigation of the game:
 Pressing Esc at any point in the game will exit the game.